luddev/MovieMania-P12/README.md

 ##API Key

+Create a file named 'gradle.properties' in project root directory.

+insert TmdbApiKey="INSERT_API_KEY_HERE" in that file

-Replace INSERT_API_KEY_HERE with your API key in gradle.properties.
+replace INSERT_API_KEY_HERE with your API key.

+check gradle.properties.sample for more sample.